openfoodfacts/openfoodfacts-ai/spellcheck/README.md

 ### Extract the data

-From the JSONL file available on [Open Food Facts Data](https://world.openfoodfacts.org/data), we extracted **3000** products with a proportion of percentage-unknwonw sufficent to train a model on corrected errors.
+From the JSONL file available on [Open Food Facts Data](https://world.openfoodfacts.org/data), we extracted **3000** products.
 We decided to select a percentage-unknonwn-ingredients between *20% - 40%*.

 Since this tag doesn't exist, we calculated the percentage-unknown using the keys `fraction` = `unknown-ingredients_n` / `ingredients_n`.